 The City has proposed a 10-year term, instead of 25 or 30 years, to reduce interest costs to property owners over the life of the assessment.
 Preliminary assessments and posts below have been updated and re-published.
-Please click on posts below to read updated version.
+Please click on the posts below to read the updated version.

 - Neptune Drive Assessment District Preliminary Data

 - Preliminary Assessments for the Neptune Drive Shoreline Flood Protection Project

 - Neptune Drive Assessment: 7/29/2019 Informational Meeting Slides

 In this post, CivicMic provides a Neptune Drive Shoreline Flood Protection Project update.
 If you are new to this topic, please read the following posts for background information:

 - Background on the origins of the project

 - Video of the 2nd community meeting

 - Presentation slides for the 2nd community meeting

 - The assessment ballot process